khuzema-h/ROS2-Kinect_Controller/README.md

 # ROS2-Kinect_Controller

-Uses a Kinect v1 Sensor with ROS2, NITE2, and OpenNI2, as a ROS2 controller
+Uses a Kinect v1 Sensor with ROS2, NITE2, and OpenNI2, to use Skeletal Tracking for Joint Control